savojard/sb4er-paper/paper.md

 phenotypes.
 This is realized having as starting point nucleic acid sequencing data and genes/genome, possibly derived via the application of the first map.
-All these input data are used to filter out antimicrobial resistance-related genes, using the information obtained from ad hoc databases.
-These selected genes are analyzed in terms of gene location (plasmid or chromosome) and for the presence of mutations, both known or novel, for which the possible impact may be predicted.
+All these input data are used to filter out antimicrobial resistance-related genes, using the information obtained from different databases.
+These selected genes are analyzed in terms of gene's origin (plasmid or chromosome) and for the presence of mutations, both known or novel, for which the possible impact may be predicted.
 All these information are finally aggregated to obtain a report for antimicrobial resistance referencing terms from the Antibiotic Resistance Ontology (ARO).